The Macbeth graphic novel I have in class has the original

 born of woman.
 He's set.
 Unless....Nooo!!!!

 Interesting fact: Ray Bradbury also used

-that line as the title for a book.
+for a book.

 The witches sing a song here titled, "Black Spirits."